Napsbury Park

 Napsbury Park is a residential development in Hertfordshire, England.
 It is located to the north of London, at Junction 22 of the M25 motorway and Junction 6 of the M1 motorway.
 It is protected by a Conservation Area.

 It is near St Albans and is part of the St Albans District.
 It falls within the Parish Council area of London Colney.

 Early history

 Prehistoric or Roman activity is indicated by cropmarks to the east of the railway in Napsbury hospital grounds; and again on the north side of the hospital.
 Documentary evidence suggests the existence of a lost medieval settlement.
-Early Napsbury is mentioned in the Domesday Book, when it was called Absa and owned by Cedric, a vassall of Archbishop Stigand: it had a house called Tylehouse which was associated with tile and brick workings.
+Early Napsbury is mentioned in the Domesday Book, when it was called Absa and owned by Cedric, a vassall of Archbishop Stigand.
+It had a house called Tylehouse which was associated with tile and brick workings.
 It is known that there were people settled there with tofts, smallholdings or farms, since tithes were payable in the 14th century.
 The house on the Napsbury estate was later owned by Sir Nicholas Bacon, father of Sir Francis Bacon.

 Napsbury Hospital

-The site became occupied by the Middlesex County Asylum in 1905.
-This facility, which became the Napsbury Hospital, continued to operate on the site until its official closure in 1998.
+The site was occupied by the Middlesex County Asylum in 1905.
+This asylum, which became Napsbury Hospital, continued to operate on the site until its closure in 1998.